Small steps back from burnout

 So my journey began.
 Every day I would do 30 minutes of yoga, 10 minutes of mindfulness, journaling every day, no alcohol, no caffeine, good food, getting a good night’s sleep and an afternoon nap.
 I started to see a psychologist and naturopath.

-In September 2022, I rang the Nursing and Midwifery Health Program Victoria.
-From that day I started frequent Zoom appointments.
+I connected with the Nursing and Midwifery Health Program Victoria, was allocated a nurse counsellor and started having regular appointments.
 I discussed how I was feeling and planned my days of activities and rest.
-I had Zoom meetings with the same nurse from September 2022 to May 2023.

 Small steps back to what’s important